TryKickoff/kickoff/readme.md

 The polyfills directory includes `html5shiv.js` when modernizr is overload for your project and only basic HTML elements are required.

 ##Examples
+Coming soon (when Github pages gets its act together!)